 SI.
-Instruments Credit No. Conversion Factor (%) 1 Financial Guarantees/ Direct credit substitutes e.g. general guarantees of indebtedness (including stand L/Cs serving as financial guarantees for loans and securities) and acceptances (including endorsements with character of acceptance) 100 2 Performance Guarantees/ Related contingent items (e.g. warranties and standby L/Cs related to particular transactions) 50 3 Short-term self-liquidating trade-related contingencies (such as documentary credits collateralised by the underlying shipments) 20 4 Sale and repurchase agreement and asset sales with recourse, where the credit risk remains with the bank.
-100 5 Forward asset purchase, forward deposit and partly paid shams and securities, which represent commitments with certain draw down 100 6 Note issuance facilities and revolving underwriting facilities 50 7 Other commitments (e.g., formal standby facilities and credit lines) with an original maturity of over one year.
-50 8 Similar commitments with an original maturity upto one year, or which can be unconditionally cancelled at any time.
-0 9 (i) Guarantees issued by banks against the counter guarantees of other banks 20 (ii) Rediscounting of documentary bills accepted by banks.
+No. Instruments Credit Conversion Factor (%) 1 Financial Guarantees/ Direct credit substitutes e.g., general guarantees of indebtedness (including stand L/Cs serving as financial guarantees for loans and securities) and acceptances (including endorsements with character of acceptance) 2 Performance Guarantees/ Related contingent items (e.g., warranties and standby L/Cs related to particular transactions) 3 Short-term self-liquidating trade-related contingencies (such as documentary credits collateralised by the underlying shipments) 20 4 Sale and repurchase agreement and asset sales with recourse, where the credit risk remains with the bank.
+100 5 Forward asset purchase, forward deposit and partly paid shams and securities, which represent commitments with certain draw down 6 Note issuance facilities and revolving underwriting facilities 50 7 Other commitments (e.g., formal standby facilities and credit lines) with an original maturity of over one year.
+8 Similar commitments with an original maturity upto one year, or which can be unconditionally cancelled at any time.
+9 (i) Guarantees issued by banks against the counter guarantees of other banks 20 (ii) Rediscounting of documentary bills accepted by banks.
 Bills discounted by banks which have been accepted by another bank will be treated as a funded claim on a bank.
-20 Note: In these cases, banks should be fully satisfied that the risk exposure is, in fact, on the other bank.
+20 10 Note: In these cases, banks should be fully satisfied that the risk exposure is, in fact, on the other bank.
 Bills purchased / discounted / negotiated under LC (where the payment to the beneficiary is not made 'under reserve') will be treated as an exposure on the LC issuing bank and not on the borrower.
-All clean negotiations as indicated above, will be assigned the risk weight which is normally applicable to inter-bank exposures, for capital adequacy purposes.
+All clean negotiations as indicated above, will be assigned the risk weight, which is normally applicable to inter-bank exposures, for capital adequacy purposes.
 In the case of negotiations 'under reserve' the exposure should be treated as on the borrower and risk weight assigned accordingly.
-10 Aggregate outstanding foreign exchange contrac maturity - Less than 14 calendar days ts of original Loss man 14 Galendar days U

-more than 14 days but less than one year 2

-Ī for each additional year or part thereof 3
+10 Aggregate outstanding foreign exchange contract maturity - Less than 14 calendar days o onginal more than 14 days but less than one year 2 for each additional year or part thereof 3

-Ī Notes:

-While calculating the aggregate of funded and non-funded borrower for the purpose of assignment of risk weight, bar against the total outstanding exposure of the borrower cre current or other accounts which are not earmarked for speand free from any lien. nk may 'net-off' dit balances in

-After applying the conversion factor as indicated above, the

-Balance Sheet value shall again be multiplied by the weigh t attributable to

-the relevant counter-party as specified.
+SI.
+No. Instruments Credit Conversion Factor (%) In case effective bilateral netting contracts as specified in paragraph II(3) of this Annex are in place, Credit Conversion Factor (CCF) for foreign exchange contracts shall be as provided in paragraph II(1.3)(a) of this Annex and CCF of "zero" per cent for foreign exchange contracts which have original maturity of 14 calendar days or less will not be applicable.
+Notes: While calculating the aggregate of funded and non-funded exposure of a borrower for the purpose of assignment of risk weight, bank may 'net-of against the total outstanding exposure of the borrower credit balances in current or other accounts which are not earmarked for specific purposes and free from any lien.
+After applying the conversion factor as indicated above, the adjusted off Balance Sheet value shall again be multiplied by the weight attributable to the relevant counter-party as specified.

 Note: At present, Primary Urban Cooperative Banks may not be undertaking most of the off balance sheet transactions.
-However, keeping in view their potential for expansion, riskweights are indicated against various off balance sheet items, which, perhaps PrimaryUrban Cooperative Banks may undertake in future.
+However, keeping in view their potential for expansion, riskweights are indicated against various off balance sheet items, which, Primary Urban Cooperative Banks may undertake in future.